Cheekyshroom/Brouhaha/README.md

 ```
 (specifying your install directory)

-then copy a hackernews url so that "pbpaste" can use it.
+then copy a hackernews url so that "pbpaste" can use it, and run
-And run
 ```
 brouhaha [speaking rate in WPM]
 ```